Marychein/WTFcapstoneprojectgroup24_BE/README.md

- 🌞 SunBridge
+ 🌞 SunFi

  Connecting SMEs to Reliable Solar Energy Solutions

  📌 Project Overview

-**SunBridge** is a digital platform designed to bridge the gap between Small and Medium-Sized Enterprises (SMEs) and trusted solar energy vendors in Nigeria and across Africa.
+**SunFi** is a digital platform designed to bridge the gap between Small and Medium-Sized Enterprises (SMEs) and trusted solar energy vendors in Nigeria and across Africa.

 The platform enables SMEs to discover, compare, and connect with verified solar providers while receiving simplified advisory support to guide system selection, usage, and basic maintenance.

-SunBridge aligns with **Sustainable Development Goal 7 (SDG 7): Affordable and Clean Energy**, by improving access to clean, reliable, and cost-effective energy solutions for SMEs.
+SunFi aligns with **Sustainable Development Goal 7 (SDG 7): Affordable and Clean Energy**, by improving access to clean, reliable, and cost-effective energy solutions for SMEs.

  🎯 Problem Statement